WICG/explicit-javascript-compile-hints-file-based/README.md

 Chromium is currently experimenting with the feature (options 1 and 3).

-### How this solution would solve the use case
+### How this solution would solve the use cases

-The solution of explicit compile hints addresses the identified use cases by providing developers with a mechanism to prioritize the parsing and compilation of critical JavaScript functions, thereby expediting the initial page load.
+The solution of explicit compile hints addresses the identified use cases by providing developers with a mechanism to prioritize the parsing and compilation of critical JavaScript functions, thereby speeding up the initial page load.
 This results in smoother browsing experiences, especially on mobile devices with limited resources.

 ## Detailed design discussion

 ### Per-file or per-function?

-If compile hints apply to the full file, web developers can manually select a "core file" of their web page for eager compilation.
-Selecting individual functions for eager compilation would need to be done in an automatic fashion - modern pages have tens of thousands of JavaScript functions, and improving the page load time requires selecting thoudands of them for eager compilation.
+If compile hints apply to the full file, web developers can manually select a "core file" of their website for eager compilation.
+Selecting individual functions for eager compilation would need to be done in an automatic fashion - modern websites have tens of thousands of JavaScript functions, and improving the page load time requires selecting thoudands of them for eager compilation.

-Selecting a whole file for eager compilation might overshoot: if some functions are not needed, compiling them takes CPU time, and storing the compiled code takes up memory (although, unused code can eventually be garbage collected).
+Selecting a whole file for eager compilation might overshoot: if some functions are not needed, compiling them takes CPU time, and storing the compiled code takes up memory (although, unused code may eventually be garbage collected).

 In this proposal, we're proposing a magic comment for marking the whole file for eager compilation.
 We'd like to make it easy to extend the feature to be able to mark individual functions in the future.